Dates and times need to be readable. Write, abbreviate and punctuate dates and times consistently so people can understand your content.

 Use initial capitals for all institutional holidays, religious days and public events.

-Anzac Day [Although ‘Anzac’ stands for Australian and New Zealand Army Corps, it is a familiar acronym and therefore has just an initial capital.]
+- Anzac Day [Although ‘Anzac’ stands for Australian and New Zealand Army Corps, it is a familiar acronym and therefore has only an initial capital.]

 Periods and events of historical importance